consult

 In the event that there is no agreement in return for a plea, (or the case is not dismissed by way of a motion) then a trial is held, and the defendant maintains his plea of not guilty.
 At trial the state presents evidence to either a judge (bench trial) or a jury.
 A jury is composed of twelve citizens chosen by the state and the defense through a process of voir dire.
 These twelve people decide, by unanimous vote if the defendant is guilty or not guilty of the charges.
 The state must prove the defendant’s guilt beyond a reasonable doubt.
 If this does not happen, the defendant is found not guilty and the case is over.
 If it does happen, then the defendant will have a penalty imposed by the judge who presided at the trial.

 Sami is experienced at defending criminal and traffic matters.
-For assistance with a traffic violation or criminal matter, contact Sami at (312) 626-2871.
+For assistance with a criminal matter, contact Sami at (312) 626-2871.